- UT Chem has one of the highest annual base stipends in the Southeast: PhD stipend starts at $24,880/year

 Request Graduate Program Information Package

 Please follow the link and fill out an online form.
-A package containing our program flyers, Knoxville visitors guide, apartment information and more will be mailed to the shipping address you provided.
+A package containing our program flyers, Knoxville visitors guide, latest newsletter and more will be mailed to the shipping address you provide.

 Graduate Studies in Chemistry